This is the featured image of the Make a Retro Tom Fill blog article.

-Synthwave is a genre that mixes nostalgia of the fantasy and action movie soundtracks from the ’80s with modern production methods and precision.
+Synthwave is a genre that mixes nostalgia of the fantasy and action movie soundtracks from the '80s with modern production methods and precision.
 Simple patterns, gated reverb, saturation, and samples from drum machines popular in the 1980s, such as the LinnDrum, are all essential elements of this genre.
-Massive cymbals and tom fills were also popular at the time.
-In the next tutorial, we will show you how to make retro-sounding tom fill, appropriate for a Synthwave track.
+Massive cymbals and tom fills were also famous at the time.
+The following tutorial will show you how to appropriate retro-sounding tom fill for a Synthwave track.

-As usual, we’ll begin by listening to a short sequence created in our SoundBridge: DAW.
-It contains the majority of a full mix’s elements.
+As usual, we'll listen to a short sequence created in our SoundBridge: DAW.
+It contains the majority of a full mix's elements.

 This is a screenshot of my mix in SoundBridge: DAW before creating retro tom fill.